rubinovitz/python-crunchbase/README.md

 crunchbase
 ==========

 This is a Python Library for the Crunchbase API.
-So far the only change to the originally library is to add the Mashery API key into the queries so they are allowed by the Crunchbase API.
-Also, the class name was started with an uppercase letter to conform to PEP standards.
+So far only two changes have been made to the original library.

+1. The Mashery API key has been added into the queries so they are allowed by the Crunchbase API.
+This means you now pass the Crunchbase class your API key upon instantiation.

+2. Also, the class name was started with an uppercase letter to conform to PEP standards.

 You can get an API key [here](http://developer.crunchbase.com/apps/register) once you have a Mashery Account.